KermsGit/dht22/README.md

   no checksum error

-At the moment the driver is in a early alpha stage. the DHT22 is wired fixed(hardcoded in the source) to GPIO Pin 4.
+At the moment the driver is in a early alpha stage.
+The DHT22 is wired fixed(hardcoded in the source) to GPIO Pin 4.